hashmiDeveloper745/hashmiDeveloper745/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Hi My name is Syed Muhammad Faraz Hashmi.
-In short you can call me Faraz Hashmi.
+Hello, my name is "Syed Muhammad Faraz Hashmi".
+You can call me "Faraz Hashmi".
 I am a software engineer since 2016.
-Because I have be graduated in 2016 with a Computer Science Degree.
-After that I have been working in different local organizations in my country.
-Now I am working as a Freelance Web Developer.
-My specialities are in PHP, WordPress and Laravel Framework.
-For Business with me, Check Out My profile @ Fiverr: http://bit.ly/2nfgCsZ
+Because I have done my graduation in year 2016 with a Computer Science Degree (BSCS).
+After that I have been a web developer in different local organizations of my country.
+Now I am working as a "Freelance Web Developer".
+My specialities are in PHP, WordPress and Laravel Framework as well as CodeIgniter Framework.
+For Business with me, Check Out my profile @ Fiverr: http://bit.ly/2nfgCsZ
 Thanks Faraz Hashmi